uzimpp/CarJai/docs/User-Documentation.md

    - Click "Users" in the sidebar or visit `/admin/users`
    - View all registered users (buyers and sellers)

-2. **View User Details**
+2. **Add User**
+   - Click "Add User" button
+   - Enter username, email, name, and password
-   - Click on any user to view:
+   - Save the new user
-     - Profile information
-     - Listings (if seller)
-     - Activity history

-3. **Ban/Suspend Users**
+3. **Edit User**
-   - Click "Ban" or "Suspend" on any user
+   - Click "Edit" on any user
+   - Modify username, name, or email
-   - Select reason
+   - Save changes
-   - User will be unable to access the platform

-4. **Unban Users**
+4. **Delete User**
-   - Find banned user in the list
+   - Click "Delete" on any user
-   - Click "Unban"
+   - Confirm deletion
-   - User access will be restored
+   - User account will be permanently removed

 ### Managing Reports